Change in a changing world. What approaches might help?

 Meet the Speakers I Faculty

-Head of ARE Corporate, Scottish Government; Adjunct Faculty, Ashridge Doctorate in Organisational Change (Hult).
+Head of Organisational Development, Scottish Government; Adjunct Faculty, Ashridge Doctorate in Organisational Change (Hult).

 Nick is a practitioner–scholar of organizational and systemic change.
 At the Scottish Government, he leads ARE Corporate, enabling whole-system transformation to support a just transition on climate and biodiversity across Scotland’s largest directorate.
 His practice blends organizational development, collective leadership, and coaching (individual, team, and systemic) to open and sustain spaces for inquiry that shift culture and unlock practical action.